sophos/PS.Unprotected_Machines/README.md

 This script replaces the previous scripts Unprotected_Machines_EDB_MSP and Unprotected_Machines_Single_Tenant scripts into one script

+v2025.4
+Fixes an issue when using AD only.
+It would still try and authenticate with Entra.
+Moved MSAL import so you don't have to install it if you are using AD only Added MSAL import check
+Added Bearer check
+Added LDAP port check in case it is string

 v2025.3
 This is a big update.
 Entra is now supported.